pjanec/dirigent/README.md

     Example: `ExeFullPath = "[powershell.command]" CmdLineArgs = "ls"`
   - `[powershell.file]` - launches `powershell.exe -file <CmdLineArgs>`.
     Example: `ExeFullPath = "[powershell.file]" CmdLineArgs = "test1.ps1"`
-  - `[dirigent.command]` - executes a dirigent command stored in `CmdLineArgs` attribute is if passed to Dirigent.AgentCmd.exe command line (but parsed and executed internally by the dirignet agent).
+  - `[dirigent.command]` - executes a dirigent command stored in `CmdLineArgs` attribute is if passed to Dirigent.AgentCmd.exe command line (but parsed and executed internally by the dirigent agent).
 Multiple commands can be entered, separated by a semicolon.
 The commands are sent immediately over the network, Dirigent does not wait for their completion so this 'app' never enter the `Running` state and immediately goes to 'Terminated'.
 Please always mark this app record as Volatile so the plan does not expect the app to stay running .
     Example: `ExeFullPath = "[dirigent.command]" CmdLineArgs = "LaunchApp m1.a; KillPlan plan2" Volatile="1"`

 - `StartupDir` - startup directory; can be relative to the Dirigent's shared config file location (or CWD if none defined).
-Environment variables in form of %VARNAME% are expanded using Agen't current environment.
+Environment variables in form of %VARNAME% are expanded using Agent's current environment.

 - `CmdLineArgs` - command line arguments

+- `PriorityClass` - one of `Idle`, `BelowNormal`,  `Normal`, `AboveNormal` , `High`, `RealTime`.
+If missing or empty, default priority class as set by the OS is used.

 - `StartupOrder` - the launch order in case of same priority of multiple apps